danielocasio03/Rippit/README.md

 - **Built-in iMessage App** – Send emotes directly in iMessage without copying or pasting.

 ## 📲 Installation
-Available on the App Store.
-Download now and start using emotes anywhere!
+Soon to be available on the App Store!

 ## 📬 Contact & Support
 If you have any questions or need support, reach out via: